Wacom-Developer/personal-knowledge-library/docs/knowledge/base/access.md

     ### Methods

     `to_list(self) ‑> List[str]`
-    :   Converts the access to list of properties.
+    :   Converts the access to a list of properties.

         Returns
         -------